-If the project is approved construction on the Constitution Pipeline could begin as early as June 2014.
+If the project is approved construction on the Constitution Pipeline could begin as early as the first quarter of 2015.

 During the construction phase, it is estimated that the workforce will be comprised of five teams of 260 workers (1,300 total ).
 In-state trade unions are expected to provide approximately 50 percent of the construction workforce.
 However, due to the specialized nature of pipeline construction, local trade unions may need to hire personnel from outside of the project area.
 At this time, it is anticipated that approximately 25 percent of the construction workforce will be hired locally (i.e., within the 5-county project area).

 A pipeline construction project looks much like a moving assembly line.
 A large project typically is broken into manageable lengths called “spreads,” and utilizes highly specialized and qualified workgroups.
 Each spread is composed of various crews, each with its own responsibilities.
 As one crew completes its work, the next crew moves into position to complete its piece of the construction process.

 Before construction begins, crews survey environmental features along proposed pipeline segments.
 Utility lines and agricultural drainages are located and marked to prevent accidental damage during pipeline construction.
 Next, the pipeline’s centerline and the exterior right of way boundaries are staked.

 The pipeline right of way is cleared of vegetation.
 Temporary erosion control measures are installed prior to any earth-moving activities.

 Topsoil is removed from the work area and stockpiled separately in agricultural areas.
 Crews use backhoes or trenching machines to excavate a pipeline trench.
 The soil that is excavated during ditching operations is temporarily stockpiled on the non-working side of the trench.